TrebledJ/trebledj.github.io/archive/posts/02-buoyant-ecstasy/2020-06-01-buoyant-ecstasy.md

 ---
 title:  "Buoyant Ecstasy"
-description: "Pointillism is pretty interesting with a string ensemble!"
+excerpt: "Pointillism is pretty interesting with a string ensemble!"
 updated: "2022-08-23"
 tags:
   - strings